koshatul/bookmarks/README.md

 ## Elasticsearch

 - [Benchmarking and sizing your Elasticsearch cluster for logs and metrics](https://www.elastic.co/blog/benchmarking-and-sizing-your-elasticsearch-cluster-for-logs-and-metrics): Article about calculating the expected resources required for an elasticsearch cluster.

+## Firewall

+- [OPNsense](https://opnsense.org/): From Virtual Private Networking to Intrusion Detection, Best in class, FREE Open Source Project.
+- [Protectli](https://protectli.com/): The Protectli Vault helps thousands of network professionals and self-professed geeks like us to keep our networks safe.

 ## GitHub Enterprise Actions